huyphams/Mapper/README.md

-This is Mapper for Objective class (can integrate with Swift probject as example).
+This is Mapper for class (can integrate with Swift probject as example) to Unmarshal JSON to Class without manual mapping.
 It's very simple and easy to use.

 ```
     // Create model inheritance Mapper class